LuisOlivaresJ/Dosepy/docs/Jupyter_Book/intro.md

 Dosepy will take two images (in TIFF format) for calibration and two image with the dose distribution to be analyzed.
 After that, a DICOM file (typically exported from a treatment planning system) can be loaded to perform gamma index comparison.

-Dose distribution can be in DICOM (.dmc) or CVS format.
+Dose distribution can be in DICOM (.dmc) or text-csv (comma separated values) format.

 ```{note}
 In order to generate easy-to-use software for users who use radiochromic film, the dose distributions to be analysed must meet the following characteristics: